tecnologiaenegocios/access_control/doc/model-security.rst

     already provided the reference fully qualified, that is, each field referenced must have its table's name already prefixed.

-  If the option ``select`` originally was not preceeded by ``DISTINCT``, the primary key of the table, which is usually ``id``, is included in the select (fully qualified), and ``DISTINCT`` is prepended to the clause.
+  If the option ``:select`` originally was not preceeded by ``DISTINCT``, the primary key of the table, which is usually ``id``, is included in the select (fully qualified), and ``DISTINCT`` is prepended to the clause.

-In general, ``DISTINCT`` is always present in the final select clause.
+``DISTINCT`` is always present in the final select clause.
 This is necessary because without that the query can return the same record multiple times.
 This happens, for example, if a required permission is found in more than one assignment, or if the search requires more than one permission.

 Unrestricted :meth:`find`